-- (1) See Note 7: Debt in Redbox's Notes to Consolidated Financial Statements included elsewhere in this registration statement. - (2) See Note 16: Commitments and Contingencies in Redbox's Notes to Consolidated Financial Statements included elsewhere in this registration statement. - (3) Asset retirement obligations represent estimated amounts the Company is obligated to pay to return the space a kiosk occupies to its original condition upon removal of a kiosk and are presented as occurring in 2025 and beyond as the timing of kiosk removals cannot be reasonably determined.
+(1) See Note 7: Debt in Redbox's Notes to Consolidated Financial Statements included elsewhere in this Annual Report on Form 10-K.

+(2) See Note 16: Commitments and Contingencies in Redbox's Notes to Consolidated Financial Statements included elsewhere in this Annual Report on Form 10-K.

+- (3) Asset retirement obligations represent estimated amounts the Company is obligated to pay to return the space a kiosk occupies to its original condition upon removal of a kiosk and are presented as occurring in 2025 and beyond as the timing of kiosk removals cannot be reasonably determined.
 The amount is included as a component of Other long term liabilities on the Consolidated Balance Sheets. - (4) Balance represents primarily firm commitments for service parts for kiosk maintenance/repair/upgrades, and expenditures related to information technology. - (5) Income tax liabilities for uncertain tax positions were excluded from the Total as the Company is not able to make a reasonably reliable estimate of the amount and period of related future payments.
 As of December 31, 2021, the Company had \$0.2 million of gross unrecognized tax benefits for uncertain tax positions.